About arc42

 Response |

-User completes registration, login and game creation without taking a long time thinking how to achieve it |
+User completes registration, login and game creation in under 3 minutes |

 Priority |